 The Highway Code offers some essential reading for those planning to travel by car with dogs and other animals.
 For their safety and the safety of other passengers and road users, suitable restraints (i.e. the crating systems) should be used to prevent distraction or injury.
 Even a small dog can become a safety risk when left to roam free in a car.
 You are obliged to keep everyone, including your furry companion, safe by crating or using a harness throughout any vehicle journey.
 Adding a dog guard to the boot will also ensure your pet is safe and comfortable during travel.
 The vehicles we provide are not equipped with the necessary kit to keep dogs and passengers safe while travelling, nor can we monitor customers’ compliance with any safety codes while they are using the vehicle, and therefore we cannot allow pets to travel in hire vehicles.

-Keep things cool
+Keep things cool while pets are in your car

 During the spring and summer months in particular, cars can become extremely hot.
 On a pleasant and warm summer day with temperatures of 25°C, the interior of your car could easily reach 70°C!
 Keeping things cool and comfortable for your dog in any car is essential by opening the window.
 Just a few inches will do, resist the urge to let your pet hang their head completely out of the window for safety reasons.